Artic42/Heimdallr/README.md

 description | string | description of the node |
 netAdress | IP | IP adress of the node |
 configPath | Path | Path to the json file with the node configuration |
-# GPIO
+# File Structure
 This part of the program uses the basic funtions of the GPIOs, other parts will use the comuniction buses and other special functions
-## File Structure
+## PINXX
 Every pin in the system will have a directory in the file system, with the name pinXX.
 This directory will be inside a node directory, each node represent a different processor, *node00* is always the pi were is executing.
 All the nodes will be on the folder */temp/heimdallr*.
-If the raspberry is meant to be the master in the system then */temp/heimdallr/MASTER* will exist.
 The following files will exist in the pin folder.

 Filename | SignalType | Description | User